Ami Popper: Murders

 Palestinians throughout the territories protested, resulting in clashes between protesters and Israeli security forces.
-While suppressing the protests, a further seven people died, including a 14-year-old boy.
+While suppressing the protests, a further seven people were killed, including a 14-year-old boy.
 After a week of clashes, 19 Palestinians were killed, while around 700 more suffered injuries.
 Prime Minister Yitzhak Shamir dismissed the murders as an act of no political significance since Popper was "deranged", however the court found Popper sane and fit to stand trial.
 Popper first told police that his attacks were a reaction to the First Intifada, later claiming to have been distraught because his girlfriend had decided to leave him.
 He also stated that he had been raped by an Arab when he was 13 years old and had committed these killings out of shame and a desire for revenge.
 Two days later rabbi Meir Kahane held a celebration of his deed in Rishon LeZion.

 Conviction and aftermath

 Popper was charged and convicted of seven acts of murder in March 1991, and he was sentenced to seven terms of life imprisonment.
 While in prison Popper became devoutly religious, and in June 1993 he married a Canadian-Jewish woman from a family of Kach activists.
 Popper and his wife were granted conjugal visits, and they had three children.
 In 1999, his sentence was reduced to 40 years imprisonment by a presidential amnesty.
 Popper was initially imprisoned in Maasiyahu Prison, and was placed in the Torani cellblock, a special cellblock for religious inmates.
 Prisoners there pray three times a day and spend most of the day studying the Torah and other sacred texts.
 At one point, his cellmate was former minister Shlomo Benizri.
 After Benizri's release, Popper's influence in the Torani bloc grew, and he began harassing former President Moshe Katsav, serving a seven-year sentence for rape and other sexual offenses, as Katsav had refused Popper's request for a pardon while he was president.
 According to the Israel Prison Service, Popper had verbally abused Katsav and sent other inmates to harass him.
 In October 2012, Popper was transferred to the maximum-security Ayalon Prison.
 Right wing and Orthodox politicians in Israel have demanded his release along with other Israeli prisoners who were convicted of murder or other violence committed against Palestinians, in exchange for the release of Palestinian prisoners who committed murder or violence against Israelis.

 On 17 January 2007, while on a 48-hour furlough from prison, Popper was involved in a car accident he caused by crossing a solid line, hitting oncoming traffic.
 His wife and one of his sons were killed in the accident.
 Popper himself was moderately injured.
 Police reported that Popper's driver's license had expired in 1999, and that he was driving illegally without a license.
 Initial reports indicate Popper's children were not wearing seatbelts in the backseat.